From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Symbolic vs subsymbolic representations

-Soft-unification is not only used to learn the which constants and predicates are similar, but can also be used to perform rule learning.
+Soft-unification is not only used to learn which constants and predicates are similar, but can also be used to perform rule learning.
 By adding new, parameterized rules with unique predicates, soft-unification allows these new predicates to become very similar to other predicates and as such behave as newly introduced rules.
-For example, consider the small program with the fact \texttt{mother(an,bob)} and a single parameterized rule \texttt{r1(X,Y) :- r2(Y,X)}.
-Then Neural Theorem Prover can answer the query \texttt{child(bob,an)} as follows:
+For example, consider the program consisting of the fact \textit{mother(an,bob)} and a single parameterized rule $r1(X,Y) \leftarrow r2(Y,X)$.
+The Neural Theorem Prover can answer the query \textit{child(bob,an)} as follows:

-The figure above shows the two possible derivations the neural theorem prover can make to derive \texttt{child(bob, an)}.
-One the one hand, it can soft-unify with the fact \texttt{mother(an, bob)}, where \texttt{mother} unifies with \texttt{child} and \texttt{an} with \texttt{bob}.
+The figure above shows the two possible derivations the neural theorem prover can make to infer \textit{child(bob, an)}.
+One the one hand, it can soft-unify with the fact \textit{mother(an, bob)}, where \textit{mother} unifies with \textit{child} and \textit{an} with \textit{bob}.
 On the other hand, it can use the parameterized rule which encodes an inverse relation.
-In that case, \texttt{mother} unifies with \texttt{r1} and \texttt{r2} with \texttt{child}.
-If we optimize the sub-symbolic embeddings for the latter, this will be equivalent to learning the rule \texttt{mother(X,Y) :- child(Y,X)}.
-This example however also illustrates that soft-unification potentially adds a lot of different proof paths, which can result in computational issues for larger programs.
+In that case, \textit{mother} unifies with \textit{r1} and \textit{r2} with \textit{child}.
+If we optimize the subsymbolic embeddings for the latter, this will be equivalent to learning the rule $mother(X,Y) \leftarrow child(Y,X)$.
+This example also shows that soft-unification potentially adds a lot of different proofs, which can result in computational problems.
 This problem was solved in later iterations of the system \cite{minervini2019differentiable}. \end{boxedexample}

-\begin{dimension}[Symbolic vs sub-symbolic] In Artificial Intelligence, one of the main properties characterizing an approach is how it represents entities (and relations).
-The approaches can be categorized into two classes: symbolic methods, where entities are represented using symbols (e.g. strings or natural numbers), and sub-symbolic methods, where entities are represented using numerical or distributed representations (e.g. real valued tensors).
-Neural symbolic approaches are characterized by mixed symbolic and sub-symbolic intermediate representations, where we identify three possible solutions: \textit{(1)} a single translation step from symbolic to sub-symbolic, \textit{(2)} an alternate use of both symbolic and sub-symbolic and, finally, \textit{(3)} a simultaneous use of both symbolic and sub-symbolic. \end{dimension}